codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/integration-tests-with-mongo.md

 You can see the example project at [https://github.com/codefreshdemo/example_nodejs_mongo](https://github.com/codefreshdemo/example_nodejs_mongo).
 The repository contains the NodeJS source code and the Mocha tests.

-You can play with it locally by using Docker compose to launch both the applicaton and the MongoDB datastore.
+You can play with it locally by using Docker compose to launch both the application and the MongoDB datastore.

 ## Create a pipeline with MongoDB integration tests